 You don't need to specify all possible phrase variations.
 It's recommended to specify 5 - 10 - 20 phrases (depending on complexity) for each intent.
+When people can express meaning in a lot of different ways it is a complex intent.
 Later, to improve classification quality, it is needed to extend training examples.

 If you want to create only one intent, you need to provide examples to

 excludes approximately the same number of phrases as

 includes.
 These might be phrases that have different meanings.

 If you want to create more than one intent,

 It is a common situation, when user can say phrase with multiple intents.
 To extract all intents from phrases you need to use

 Define a list of intents that can be in one phrase at the same time.
 Make sure that it is a list of lists, because you can add multiple intent combinations.

 With this feature, you don't need to add phrases that, have both (or more) intents at the same time to dataset.
 Just use separated ones.
 Anyway if you want to add phrases with multiple intents to dataset, add it to both intent includes examples

 If you have an intent that may have an opposite meanings, but overall meaning is the the same, create intent with a positive or negative state.
 To create intent with a positive or negative state, you need to name intent with